4 ingredients and you can make the easiest and healthiest plantain bread cake…

 - Ghee- 1 tbsp, to grease the saucepan

-- Use raw plantains to make this.
+- Use ripe plantains to make this.
 Dice the plantains into small pieces.

 - Heat a frying pan over medium heat, add 2 tbsp oil or ghee.

-- Saute the plantains till slight brown.
+- Saute the diced plantains till light brown.
 Remove the pan from the heat.

 - Grate or chop the bread in a food processor till it resembles to crumbs.